learn-co-curriculum/reading-ios-nsarray/README.md

     Mark
 )
 ```
 The description of each object in the array's collection is printed on its own line.
-You'll notice too that the printout has the contents in the exact same order as the collection we initialized in the code.
+You'll notice, too, that the printout has the contents in the exact same order as when we initialized the collection.

 #### Initializer Methods

 The literal syntax for `NSArray` was actually only introduced in iOS 6.
 Since it's relatively new, it's important to recognize the long-form syntax that the literal is calling on your behalf.
-This way you can recognize array initializers in examples or files that are than older 2012.
+This way you can recognize array initializers in examples you might find on Stack Overflow, or at your future workplace in application files that are than older 2012.

 ```objc
 NSArray *instructors = [NSArray arrayWithObjects:@"Joe", @"Tim", @"Jim", @"Tom", @"Mark", nil];